fluxcd/notification-controller/docs/spec/v1beta2/receivers.md

       name: webapp
 ```

-Note that the controller doesn't verify the authenticity of the request as Azure doesn't provide any mechanism for verification.
+Note that the controller doesn't verify the authenticity of the request as Azure does not provide any mechanism for verification.
 You can take a look at the [Azure Container webhook reference](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-webhook-reference).